Friends of Alton Station

 Taking a step back, our careful removal option is not in Network Rail's budget.
 In July 2017 we presented Network Rail with our first plan for removal using a fabricated steel "cat's cradle" support and a rail-mounted crane to lift it out.
 We were hoping to lift the centre section to one side for restoration.
 All the work over the working railway has to be done by Network Rail-approved contractors and they quoted £130,000 for this work as an 'extra over' cost.
 We have recently established that this sum includes an extra day of closure of the line in case there were a time overrun.

-We are determined to push past this latest obstacle and we need you to help us.
 If you can, please donate money and/or write to your MP and the Chief Executive of Network Rail, Andrew Haines (see our Letter Templates page for information).